 Medical History and Physical Exam for Colorectal Cancer

-your condition by being ready to answer the following questions:
+You can help your doctor diagnose and treat your condition by being ready to answer the following questions:

 - What are your main symptoms?
 Although colorectal cancer does not always cause symptoms, common symptoms include:

 - How long have you had the symptoms?